emanderson811/day-edition/_texts/003day-land.md

 >
 >At present there are on the campus 93 kinds of trees belonging to 23 different families.
 Among the more common and more largely represented families are the willow, poplar, walnut, birch, oak, elm, mulberry, rose, pea, maple, dogwood and ash.

-The stone wall with its flowers, at the hill on the north side of Union Drive and Knoll Road was well described in the Iowa State Daily Student on May 22, 1946:
+The stone wall with its flowers, at the hill on the north side of Union Drive and Knoll Road was well described in the <u>Iowa State Daily Student</u> on May 22, 1946:

 >That walls may be decorative as well as useful is proved by Iowa State's well-known flowering wall at the corner of Knoll road and Union drive.
 >